 This kind of separation led to distinct development paths including gorilla exterior and the genetic factor explaining the difference between the eastern and western gorillas.
 The western gorillas are known to be thriving in the countries of Cameroon, Nigeria, Central African Republic, Gabon, Republic of Congo, Equatorial Guinea, Angola and extreme west of the Democratic Republic of Congo.
 The Eastern gorillas which include the eastern lowland and mountain Gorillas are located in Uganda where they are encountered on Uganda gorilla trips, Rwanda as viewed on Rwanda gorilla safari, and Democratic Republic of Congo in a geographical spread of about 112,000km2.
 However, it can be noted that mountain gorillas are limited in range to the Bwindi Impenetrable National Park and the Virunga massif which comprise of Mgahinga National Park in Uganda, Volcanoes National Park in Rwanda and Virunga National Park in the Democratic Republic of Congo.

-Below are our sample Uganda Gorilla Safari Itineraries-Rwanda Uganda Gorilla Tours-Packages taking you Gorilla trekking in Uganda.
+Below is our sample Uganda Gorilla Safari Itineraries-Rwanda Uganda Gorilla Tours-Packages taking you Gorilla trekking in Uganda.
 These can be customized to your needs!

 Unique Uganda Gorilla Safaris & How Much is a Uganda Gorilla safari permit.

 Once you are set to visit Uganda and you are searching for unique Uganda gorilla tours, we shall offer you tailored mountain Gorilla trekking safaris in Uganda for your choice.
 However, one can choose from a variety of our Uganda gorilla safari itinerary samples or combined Rwanda & Congo, as is OR tailor any of them to your interest.